| Written by Mark Buzinkay

 "For me, sustainability is a goal we have to collaborate together to achieve the reduction of GHG emission with the aids of green technologies, fuels, operation, and collaboration of the industries and government support", says William Chan in a recent call with IDENTEC SOLUTIONS, "but there is a lot to do."

-When considering port development, it is essential to consider the impact it will have on the SDGs.
+When considering port development, it is essential to consider its impact on the SDGs.
 For example, port development projects often involve dredging, which can have a significant impact on marine ecosystems.
 If done correctly, dredging can have a positive environmental impact.
 However, if done incorrectly, it can have a negative effect on marine life, resulting in the destruction of habitats and the displacement of sea life.
 Furthermore, port developments produce a large amount of industrial waste that can threaten the health of local populations and ultimately contribute to the climate crisis.
 Therefore, it is important to ensure that port development efforts consider the SDGs and commit to minimizing their impact on the environment.

 Developing modern ports, while keeping sustainability in mind, is no small task.
 Projects of this scale involve a great number of stakeholders and significant amounts of financial resources.
 Capturing the opportunities that come with successful port development while minimizing the negative externalities associated with it, therefore, requires comprehensive, long-term planning.